rethinkdb/www/_posts/2016-01-29-angular2-typescript.md

 For existing Angular 1.x users, Angular 2 offers clear benefits in performance and ease of development.
-Migrating existing applications is going to be painful, but possible: the framework includes an [adapter][upgrade-adapter] that enables incremental upgrades, letting developers mix Angular 1.x and Angular 2.x components in the same application.
+Migrating existing applications is going to be a manageable undertaking: the framework includes an [adapter][upgrade-adapter] that enables incremental upgrades, letting developers mix Angular 1.x and Angular 2.x components in the same application.
 For existing Angular 1.x shops, switching to 2.x for new